SharePoint/sp-dev-docs/docs/solution-guidance/portal-performance.md

 Extensive performance guidelines for JavaScript are outside the scope of this article; however, we summarize several of the most important concepts here:

-- Limit updates to the Document Object Model (DOM).
+- Limit updates to the DOM.
 - Use looping structures efficiently.
 - Limit use of try/catch in critical code segments.
 - Use proper scope for variables.